Home

 Family Support Centers/Outreach

-Adult Services are provided to impaired persons who are eighteen years of age and older and to persons sixty years or older.
-Adult services available include the provision of case management, home-based companion services, screening for Medicaid community-based care and nursing home placement, screening for admission to Adult Care Residents (Home for Adults), and other activities to aid the adult and their family.
+Adult Services are provided to disabled persons who are eighteen years of age and older and to persons sixty years or older.
+Adult Services includes the provision of case management, home-based companion services, screening for Medicaid community-based care and nursing home placement, screening for admission to Assisted Living Facilities, and other activities to aid the adult and their family.

 Categories